f5devcentral/f5-velos-training/docs/velos_networking.rst

 .. image:: images/velos_networking/image10.png
   :width: 45%

 **Note: In the current release of F5OS-C both ports on a BX110 blade must be configured for the same mode.
 Both ports must be either 100GB, 40GB, 4 x 25GB, or 4 x 10GB, there is no support for mixing modes on the same blade.
-You can have different options across different blades within the same chassis partition, but withing a single blade the prts have to eb the same.
+You can have different options across different blades within the same chassis partition, but within a single blade, the ports have to be the same.
 More granular options may be added in future F5OS software releases.**

 Below is an example of the chassis partition webUI Port Groups screen.
-Note that any changes in configuration will require a reboot of the blade to load a new FPGA bitstream image.
+Note that any changes in configuration will require a reboot of the blade in order to load a new FPGA bitstream image.

 .. image:: images/velos_networking/image11.png
    :align: center